saumyaprabhakar/CarShowcaseApplication/README.md

 ![Preview of the application](carDetails.png)
-Complete Car Details shown in a card
+Complete Car Details shown on a card

 ![Preview of the application](showMore.png)